efogtech/endgame-trackball/ASSEMBLY.md

 ### Sensors
 Cool, now that we're done with the inserts, let's move forward to the sensors.
-Take one sensor, and visually locate "PMW3610" text.
+Take one sensor, and visually locate the "PMW3610" text.
-Take a breakout board, and insert the sensor in the way that the FPC connector is on the bottom and the PMW3610 text is on the top.
+Take a breakout board, and insert the sensor so that the FPC connector is on the bottom and the PMW3610 text is on the top.

 ![sensor-orientation](./images/assembly/sensor-orientation.jpg)

 Now, turn it over, keeping the IC from falling out, and solder it down.
 Do the same with the second sensor.
-Clean the boards and let's move to the next step.
+Clean the boards and let's move on to the next step.

 ### Rest of the soldering
-Take the motherboard — we're going to solder down your microswitches and install the vibration motor.
+Take the motherboard — we're going to solder your microswitches and install the vibration motor.
 Now, please be extremely careful while soldering microswitches.
 Almost every pad has a bunch of micro passives near it.
 It's really easy to desolder one or several, ask me how I know.
 Admittedly, a big oversight from my side.
 Desoldering may or may not be fatal — if it's a capacitor, you lose just hardware debounce functionality.